Development#

 Compiling and debugging#

 The setup.py file describes the requirements for the low-level _tskit module and how it is built from source.
-The simplest way to compile the low-level module is to run make in the python directory:
+The module is built automatically by uv sync, but if you modify the C extension code you will need to rebuild it.
+The simplest way to do this is to run make in the python directory:

 $ make